econnet/econ/econ-1.0.rst

 Every kind of work has its own result unit.

-*Work kinds* units can be
+*Work kind* units can be

 - lines of a report (steps taken,...)

 - lines of a plan (why, requirements, testing, ...)

-- number of records per type (account journal, contributors recruited, customers acquired, ...)
+- number of records per type (postings accounted, contributors recruited, customers acquired, ...)

 - lines of code (described as much as possible with a language, general is preferred over `DSL`_)